2011 South Asian Winter Games

-The 1st South Asian Winter Games were held in Dehradun and Auli, in the Himalayan state of Uttarakhand, India in January 2011.
+The 2011 South Asian Winter Games, officially the 1st South Asian Winter Games, were held in Dehradun and Auli, in the Himalayan state of Uttarakhand, India in January 2011.
 The games were conducted by the Indian Olympic Association and the Winter Games Federation of India.
 A grand opening and closing ceremony took place on 10 January 2011 and 16 January 2011, in Dehradun and Auli, respectively.

 The Ice skating and Ice hockey events were conducted from 10 to 12 January 2011 in Dehradun while the Skiing and Snowboarding events were held from 14 to 16 January 2011 at Auli.

 Infrastructure (Games Related)

 At Dehradun a facility has been created at Raipur Sports College.
 The Ice skating and Ice hockey arena has a seating capacity of 2,000 and the ice skating rink area is 60M by 30M, in which about 100 to 150 persons can skate every hour.
 It also has an Olympic size (50 by 25 Meters) fully air conditioned swimming pool, basketball courts and a cafeteria inside the complex.
 The central government had sanctioned ₹1.5 Billion for constructing this facility.

 Auli is a destination for skiing and snowboarding.
 The skiing facility at Auli has ski slopes, artificial snow making system, water storage for artificial snow making system, chair lift system for ski sport and a residential accommodation complex.
 For the event, most of the works, including the ice making facility were put in place and there were 230 guest rooms that were built for the athletes and officials.
 The season at Auli has now been extended by creating artificial ice from a captive snow plant.